The New York Mayor's Office has named two winners for its female scriptwriting competition.

 "This opportunity is unparalleled," said Carey-Perazzo, who took time out from her day job as a location manager to write about a woman's attempt to lean back into her career after leaning out to raise her children.
 "I've been working in film and television production right here in NYC for over 20 years, but I've always worked on someone else's show.
 To have this opportunity to break through to another level and see my own project come to fruition means everything to me."

-The two winning scripts will be produced as pilots this summer by teams of Feirstein graduate students under the mentorship of Jonathan Wacks, founding director of the school, and Jamie Zelermyer, former vp physical production at Focus Features/Rogue Pictures.
+The two winning scripts will be produced as pilots this summer by teams of Feirstein graduate students under the mentorship of Jonathan Wacks, founding director of the school, and Jamie Zelermyer, former vice president of physical production at Focus Features/Rogue Pictures.

-"Thanks to the vision of Julie Menin and her team, students at Feirstein have been granted an extraordinary opportunity to produce original shows for broadcast," said Wacks.
+"Thanks to the vision of Julie Menin and her team, students at Feirstein have been granted an extraordinary opportunity to produce original shows for broadcast," added Jonathan Wacks, founding director of the Barry R. Feirstein Graduate School of Cinema.
 "This project resonates powerfully with our commitment to advancing the careers of women in the industry and to diversity and inclusion in all its facets."